guiaria/MSR_assignment_2/README.md

 * kaleido (python module for image export)

 ## Validation
-By comparing the visualization results with the input data As for the execution of the code, since we could not compare the runtime data ( data when code is running ) with the thesis itself, we had to check it by hand by going through each of the visualization figures and compare the final results.
+By comparing the visualization results with the input data it can be noticed a reduction in complexity to interpret the hierarchy of data, particularly the dependence relationship between the APIs.
+As for the execution of the code, since we could not compare the runtime data ( data when code is running ) with the thesis itself, we had to check it by hand by going through each of the visualization figures and compare the final results.